eiab30p/OracleConnection/SQLAlchemy_example/README.md

 ## SQLAlchemy Model Column Types

 For SQLAlchemy unlike PonyORM they come with column types to assist when creating tables.
 Below are are a list of column types, which you can see there are a lot of different choices for a column when using SQLAlchemy.
-PLEASE LOOK UP EACH COLUMN TYPE TO ENSURE YOU ARE USING IT PROPERLY AND IS PERMISTED FOR YOUR DB.
+PLEASE LOOK UP EACH COLUMN TYPE TO ENSURE YOU ARE USING IT PROPERLY AND IS PERMITTED FOR YOUR DB.

 * ARRAY
 * BIGINT